 The excess of our investments in consolidated subsidiaries over net tangible and identifiable intangible asset value at the time of the investment is recorded as goodwill and is not subject to amortization but is subject to impairment testing annually or whenever indicators of impairment arise.
-As of December 31, 2016 and 2015, our goodwill was \$120 million, which relates to our wireless segment.
-In conducting our annual impairment test for 2016, we performed a qualitative assessment, which considered several factors, including, among others, macroeconomic conditions, industry and market conditions, and relevant company specific events and perception of the market.
+As of December 31, 2017 and 2016, our goodwill was \$126 million, which primarily relates to our wireless segment.
+In conducting our annual impairment test for 2017, we performed a qualitative assessment, which considered several factors, including, among others, macroeconomic conditions, industry and market conditions, and relevant company specific events and perception of the market.
 In contemplating all factors in their totality, we determined that the fair value of our wireless segment, which consists of a single reporting unit, was in excess of the carrying amount.